How to handle multiple windows in Selenium?

 Why do we need to handle multiple windows in Selenium?

 It may happen that a new window will open inside your main window when you are using a web application.
 Imagine an online store offering clothing with a size chart attached to each item, which, when clicked, displays a child window.
 Now that we know Selenium only functions in a specific context, we can see that each of the child windows will have its context.
-Therefore, we must guide the WebDriver appropriately in order for Selenium to obtain the context of a particular window and carry out the necessary operations in that window when automating such scenarios using Selenium WebDriver.
+Therefore, we must guide the WebDriver appropriately for Selenium to obtain the context of a particular window and carry out the necessary operations in that window when automating such scenarios using Selenium WebDriver.

 Selenium WebDriver uses the window’s unique ID, or the “context” ID, to change the context handle of the window.
 Let’s understand what exactly is a window handle in the Selenium context.